 Grant payments will be made on a quarterly reimbursement schedule after submission of documentation of eligible expenditures and approval by the program manager, provided the grant applicant is in compliance with all BWSR reporting requirements for previously awarded BWSR grants.
-Upon award, see contract for dates of quarterly submittal.
+Upon award, see grant agreement for dates of quarterly submittal.

 Environment and Natural Resources Trust Fund (ENRTF) funding cannot be used to pay for space and other associated overhead costs.
 Billing rates charged to these grants may include the employee's base hourly rate plus benefits.
 Required match can be provided through other facilities and administration costs such as space, vehicle, computers, and other associated overhead costs.
-Beneficial insect program grants can only be used for the grant program and not for other Federal or State programs.
+Habitat Enhancement Landscape Pilot (HELP) grants can only be used for the grant program and not for other Federal or State programs.